University Policies

 Summer Session

-A student who has registered and then officially and totally withdraws from Western Illinois University in accordance with established University procedures on or before the sixth class day of the session shall be entitled to a 100 percent refund/credit of tuition, and mandatory fees, and pro-rated room and board charges.
+A student who has registered and then officially and totally withdraws from Western Illinois University in accordance with established University procedures on or before the sixth class day of the session shall be entitled to a 100-percent refund/credit of tuition and mandatory fees as well as pro-rated room and board charges.

 A student who officially and totally withdraws after the sixth class day of the session and before 60% of the length of the course shall be entitled to a refund/credit of tuition, mandatory fees, room and board charges as follows: